Celandra - the Undying Land (Interactive History)

 Played the game?
 You can send me comments to be placed on this page by writing lindahl@pbm.com.
 But don't write me attempting to join the game -- write the GM, whose address is above.

 Are you the GM?
-Then you can update your listing by writing lindahl@pbm.com, or you can enter an announcement for your game.
+You can update your listing by writing lindahl@pbm.com.
+If you have something new to say about your game, for example an opening for new players, you can create an announcement for your game.

 Don't see your favorite game?
 Then you can add an entry for it.